Ludéric Etonde

-Ludéric Etonde (born 30 August 2000) is a French professional footballer who plays as a striker for Championnat National 2 club Bordeaux.
+Ludéric Etonde (born 30 August 2000) is a French professional footballer who plays as a striker for club Boulogne.

 Career

 Etonde is a youth product of Paris FC and Metz, before moving to Laval in 2019.
 He began his senior career with their reserves, and made 14 appearances for their senior team but was hampered by injuries.
 On 5 July 2022, he moved to Paris 13 Atletico where he scored 3 goals in 17 games in half a season.
 On 31 January 2023, he transferred to Dunkerque in the Championnat National.
 In his first season with them, he helped them earn promotion into the Ligue 2.

 Personal life

 Born in France, Etonde is of Cameroonian descent.
 He is the brother of the footballers Romaric and Emeric Etonde, cousin of the footballers Paul-Georges Ntep, Pierre Ekwah, and the rugby player Charles-Edouard Ekwah Elimby.